 Mike was awarded the Ernst & Young Entrepreneur Of The Year® 2007.
 He spends his non-business time enjoying his family and an occasional golf game.
 He has a B.A. in English from the University of Richmond.

-Kristin co-produced the critically-acclaimed documentary, Fed Up, focusing on securing and producing on-camera expert, political, and high-profile interviews for the film.
-Both Under the Gun and Fed Up were official selections of the Sundance Film Festival, in 2016 and 2014, respectively.
+Kristin co-produced the critically-acclaimed documentary, FED UP (2014), focusing on securing and producing on-camera expert, political, and high-profile interviews for the film.

 Following DIVE!, Josh began producing the critically acclaimed and highly contentious documentary, GMO OMG, which premiered at the Berlinale Film Festival and was released in theaters across the country.
 During that same time, Josh worked on a number of independent projects designed at creating change, which included a series of celebrity PSA’s for the Environmental Working Group and Prop 37 in California.